jessesquires/jessesquires.com/_posts/2022-01-11-on-third-party-apple-watch-apps.md

 categories: [software-dev]
 tags: [apple, apple-watch, tech]
 date: 2022-01-11T15:37:08-08:00
-title: "On third-party Apple Watch apps"
+title: On third-party Apple Watch apps
 ---

 One of the things I mentioned in my [Apple Watch first impressions post]({% post_url 2021-12-29-my-first-apple-watch %}) was how awful third-party apps seem to be.
 This week [Uber silently dropped support](https://www.macrumors.com/2022/01/10/uber-apple-watch-app-discontinued/) for its watch app in a comically terrible way --- opening the app now displays a poorly-worded message and a sad face emoji.
 What a ridiculous thing to do.